Qbxs/master-thesis/Roadmap.md

 ## 2 Considerations for Type Class Coherence

-For any type T there may be at most one instance so that (Class T) can be derived.
+For any type `T` and type class `C` there may be at most one instance so that `(C T)` can be derived.
+Therefore, if `T :< S`, then `instance C T` and `instance C S` cannot be defined in the same environment.
+Resolving instances if it was would be problematic (TODO: give examples where consistency might fail).

 ## 3 Resolving Constraints with Subtyping